The World's Fastest Indian poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The World's Fastest Indian against these established plot points, we can identify how Roger Donaldson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The World's Fastest Indian within the drama genre.

 Roger Donaldson's Structural Approach